axisofstevil/super-suits/CHALLENGES.md

 Rock Paper Scissors
 ------------
-Traditional rules, as decided by the other players.
-Best of three wins.
+The competitors engage in three traditional rock-paper-scissors matches.
+The competitor with the most victories wins.
+Traditional rules, as decided by the non-competing players.

 Staring Contest
 ------------
-Traditional rules, as decided by the other players.
-First to laugh loses.
-Other players are encouraged to help distract.
+The competitors must remain silent and look at each other in the face.
+The first competitor to laugh or speak loses.
+Non-competing players should do their best to distract the competitors.

 Spelling Bee
 ------------
-Each player is given pen, paper, and a word to spell.
-Should both players spell the word correctly, another word is issued.
-This continues until a player mispells a word.
-Player with closest spelling, as decided by other players, wins.
+Each competitor receives a pen and a piece of paper.
+The non-competing players suggest a word to spell.
+The competitors spell the word on the paper.
+Should both competitors spell the word correct, non-competing players suggest a new word.
+This continues until a competitor misspells a word.
+If both competitors fail to spell the word, the competitor with the closest spelling.
+The non-competing players decide "closest spelling."

 Busy Buttons
 ------------
-Each player is given a button up shirt.
-First to button five buttons wins.
+Each competitor dresses in a button-up shirt.
+All buttons remain unbuttoned.
+The first competitor to button five buttons wins.

 Flamingo Battle
 ------------
-Players are given a pillow, and then asked to stand on one foot.
-The players must engage in a pillow fight.
-First to fall or lower leg loses.
+Each competitor receives a pillow and is then asked to stand on one foot.
+The competitors must engage in a pillow fight.
+The first competitor to fall or lower their leg loses.

 Capital Challenge
 ------------
-Players alternate nameing of U.S. state capitals.
-First with incorrect capital loses.
+The competitors alternate naming U.S. state capitals.
+The first competitor to respond with an incorrect response loses.

 Jumping Jack Attack
 ------------
-Players complete 10 jumping jacks.
-First to finish wins.
+The competitors complete 10 jumping jacks.
+The first competitor to finish wins.

 Thumb Wrestling
 ------------
-Traditional rules, as decided by the other players.
+The competitors engage in a traditional thumb wrestling match.
+Traditional rules, as decided by the non-competing players.
 All players must chant "One!
 Two!
 Three!
 Four!
-I declare thumb war!".
+I declare a thumb war!".
 NO CHEATING!

 Draw a Tattoo
 ------------
-Everyone draws a tattoo on their hand.
+All players draw a tattoo on their hand.
 We're not sure what this accomplishes.
 Social!

 Debate Challenge
 ------------
-Each player talks for one minute about a random topic, as decided by the other players.
-Players will be assigned the pro or con of the topic, as decided by the other players.
-Other players will judge winning position.
+The non-competing players select a random topic.
+The non-competing players assign the pro and con position to each of the competitors.
+Each competitor talks for one minute about the topic.
+The non-competing players will decide the winning position.

 Odds or Evens Eyebrows
 ------------
-Challengee gets to choose odds or evens.
-A pinch of eyebrow hairs are taken from the challenger.
-Total number of eyebrows is counted.
-If challengee's choice matches the count of the eyebrows, challengee wins, else challenger wins.
+The challenged competitor gets to choose "odds" or "evens".
+A non-competing player removes a pinch of eyebrow hairs from the challenging competitor.
+The non-competing player counts the number of eyebrow hairs.
+The challenged competitor wins if the count matches their selection.
+Otherwise, the challenging competitor wins.

 Quarter Craze
 ------------
-Players bounce quarters into a cup placed on the table.
-First into the cup wins.
+The competitors bounce quarters into a cup placed on the table.
+The first competitor to bounce a quarter into the cup wins.

 Limbo Challenge
 ------------
-Traditional rules, as decided by the other players.
-First to touch limbo stick, or fall, loses.
+Traditional rules, as decided by the non-competing players.
+The first competitor to touch the limbo stick, or fall, loses.

 Tiddlywink Tiddler
 ------------
-Traditional rules, as decided by the other players.
-First to tiddlywink 10 (or 5 depending on sobriety) pieces wins.
+Traditional rules, as decided by the non-competing players.
+The first competitor to tiddlywink 10 (or 5 depending on sobriety) pieces wins.

 Jokes-A-Top
 ------------
-Players are offered 10 seconds to tell a joke.
-Joke teller who receives most laughs wins.
-In case of doubt, person to the right of the challenger decides.
+The non-competing players offer competitors ten seconds to tell a joke.
+The joke teller who receives the most laughs from non-competing players wins.
+When in doubt, the player to the right of the challenging competitor decides.

-Card Castle Constructor
+Card Castle Construction
 ------------
-Players build a castle out of 15 cards.
-First to topple loses.
+Each competitor builds a castle out of 15 playing cards.
+The owner of the first card castle to fall down loses.

 Rodeo Shoe Tie
 ------------
-Players must untie shoes before beginning.
-Other players yell, "One!
+The competitors untie their shoes.
+The non-competing players yell, "One!
 Two!
 Three!
 Rodeo shoe tie!
 YEEHAW!".
-First to tie both shoes wins.
+The first competitor to tie both of their shoes wins.

 Vocal Vibrations
 ------------
-Players must place back massager over throat and recite a sentence of their choosing.
-Other players must translate the sentence to the common language.
-If one on can guess it, the reciting player loses.
+The competitors take turns to recite a sentence with a back massager over their throat.
+The non-competing players must translate the sentence to the common language.
+The first competitor to recite a sentence that fails to translate loses.

-Coin Flip Face Off!!!1!11
+Coin Flip Face-Off!!!1!11
 ------------
-Traditional rules, as decided by the other players.
-Incorrect guess loses.
+Traditional rules, as decided by the non-competing players.
+The first competitor with an incorrect guess loses.

 Belching Bonanza
 ------------
-Players get ten seconds to drink a carbonated beverage.
-Loudest burp, as decided by other players, wins.
+The competitors each take ten seconds to drink a carbonated beverage.
+The competitors take turns belching.
+The non-competing players rank the belches based on volume.
+The competitor with the loudest belch wins.

 Beer Bottle Balance Battle
 ------------
-Players attempt to balance an empty beer bottle on their foreheads.
-First to let the bottle leave contact with their face loses.
+The competitors attempt to balance an empty beer bottle on their foreheads.
+The first competitor to let the bottle leave contact with their face loses.

 Anti-Spelling Bee
 ------------
-Starting with challenger, players alternate offering letters.
-First to spell a word with the letters loses, but it MUST be possible to spell a word with the letters.
+Starting with the challenging competitor, the competitors alternate offering letters.
+The first competitor to spell a word with the letters loses, but it MUST be possible to spell a word with the letters.
 Must be at least four letters.
 No proper nouns.

 Lion and Lamb
 ------------
-Players are issued roles of lion and lamb, as decided by the other players.
-Each must recite phrase "I am the Lion" and "I am the Lamb", respectively, repeatedly.
-First to mess up their respective phrase, loses.
+The non-competing players assign each of the competitors one role of "lion" or "lamb."
+The competitors must repeat the phrase "I am the Lion" or "I am the Lamb", depending on their role.
+The first competitor to mess up their respective phrase loses.
 Phrase recital MUST happen at the same time.

 Flip Cup Mania
 ------------
-Issue threec upts for ear player.
-Cup is filled 1/3 ful.
-First to flip all three cups without spilling the contents wins.
+Each competitor fills three cups 1/3 full of their preferred beverage.
+The non-competing players decide the start of the race.
+When the race begins, the competitors must drink the contents of each cup and before flipping the cup on its top.
+The first competitor to flip all three cups without spilling the beverage wins.

 Minuteman Food Stuffing Challenge
 ------------
-Each player must add an increasing amount of marshmallows, or food, in their mouth within 60 seconds.
-Player with most contents wins.
+The non-competing players start a 60-second timer.
+Each competitor player must insert marshmallows, or food, in their mouth.
+When the timer ends, The competitor with the most food in their mouth wins.

 Oily Hand Wrestling
 -------------
-Players engage in traditional arm wrestling match after soaking ajoining hands in vegitable oil.
+The competitors coat their right hands with vegetable oil.
+Then the competitors engage in a traditional arm-wrestling match to determine the winner.

 Mind Math Problems
 -------------
-Multiplication/Division/Subtraction/Addition.
-No paper or pencile allowed.
-Other players write down problem.
-First player to solve outload with correct answer wins.
+The player to the right of the challenging competitor selects a simple math problem.
+The first competitor to offer a correct verbal solution, without pen and paper, wins.

 Finger Pit Paper Cut
 -------------
-Players alternate swiping paper between the opponents fingers.
-First player to excuse themselves from the challenge loses.
-If both players have four finger pit paper cuts, they both lose for being stubborn.
+The competitors take turns swiping paper between the opponent's fingers.
+The first competitor player to excuse themselves from the challenge loses.
+If both competitors have four finger pit paper cuts, they both lose for being stubborn.
+The non-competing players select a new challenge.

 Questionable Quirkiness
 -------------
-Players take turns exchanging questions.
-First to hesitate for more than 2 seconds or to respond with a statement loses.
+The competitors take turns exchanging questions.
+The first competitor to 1) hesitate for more than two seconds or 2) respond with a non-question loses.

 Swear Off!
 -------------
-First player recites a swear word.
-Players alternate repeating all the previous swear words and adding one of their own.
-First player to incorrectly recite previous swear words loses.
+The non-competing players select an initial swear word for a verbal list.
+The competitors alternate repeating the verbal list before adding a new word.
+The first competitor to recite the verbal list with a mistake loses.

 Invisible Chair Insane Challenge
 -------------
-Players pretend to sit on an invisible chair while holding a beverage continer.
-First player to leave the seated position loses.
+The competitors pretend to sit on an invisible chair while holding a beverage.
+The first competitor to leave the seated position loses.

 Pink Belly Challenge
 -------------
-Challengee must sustain belly slapping for 30 seconds.
-If successful challengee wins, else loses.
+The challenged competitor must sustain belly slapping for 30 seconds.
+If successful, the challenged competitor wins.
+Otherwise, the challenging competitor loses.